Todd Hazelwood: Formula 3 Australian Drivers Championship

 In 2013, Hazelwood made his debut in the Australian Formula 3 National Championship with R-Tek Motorsport in a Dallara F304.
-He raced the full season with the team and finished 2nd in the Championship standings in his rookie season.
+He raced the full season with the team and finished second in the Championship standings in his rookie season.

 Highlights include his first pole position and round win at Sydney Motorsport Park.

 Super2 Series

-Todd Hazelwood started his Development Series career by winning the Shannons Supercar Showdown in 2013 with Supercars team Prodrive Racing Australia (then Ford Performance Racing).
+Hazelwood started his Development Series career by winning the Shannons Supercar Showdown in 2013 with Supercars team Prodrive Racing Australia (then Ford Performance Racing).
 The team helped field a car for Hazelwood to race in the final round of the 2013 Dunlop V8 Supercar Series, with Minda Motorsport.
 Hazelwood came back in 2014 with Matt Stone Racing driving the iSeek backed Ford FG Falcon.
-Todd finished 8th overall, and was the highest placed rookie with four top 5 finishes and being awarded the V8 Supercars Mike Kable Young Gun Award.
+He finished eighth overall, and was the highest placed rookie with four top-five finishes and being awarded the V8 Supercars Mike Kable Young Gun Award.

 In 2015, Hazelwood returned in the same car with Matt Stone Racing.
-Todd achieved his very first overall podium at the Sydney 500 and finished 4th overall in the series standings.
+He achieved his very first overall podium at the Sydney 500 and finished fourth overall in the series standings.

-For 2016, Todd had a few changes over the offseason including changing to a Holden VF Commodore, with a Car of the Future (COTF) specification chassis.
-Todd finished in the top 3 four times throughout the season.
-He finished 3rd in the series and also won the Supercars Privateers Cup for the highest placed team/driver not affiliated with a main series team.
+For 2016, Hazelwood had a few changes over the offseason including changing to a Holden VF Commodore, with a Car of the Future (COTF) specification chassis.
+He finished in the top-three four times throughout the season.
+He finished third in the series and also won the Supercars Privateers Cup for the highest placed team/driver not affiliated with a main series team.

 In 2017, Hazelwood again drove a VF Holden Commodore from Matt Stone Racing supported by Bigmate.
-Todd consistently qualified and finished in the top 10 all year long.
-This included 14 front row starts, 13 podiums and 6 race wins.
-A total of three pole positions also helped Todd receive the Armor All Pole Position Award.
-With Todd's dominant and consistent results, Todd won the Dunlop Super2 Series Title by 95 points over Paul Dumbrell.
+He consistently qualified and finished in the top-ten all year long.
+This included 14 front row starts, 13 podiums and six race wins.
+A total of three pole positions also helped him receive the Armor All Pole Position Award.
+With his dominant and consistent results, Hazelwood won the Dunlop Super2 Series Title by 95 points over Paul Dumbrell.